aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - Display the FRC curve.
 The curve shows the raw data, the smoothed data and the correlation cut-off.

-.. index:: single dataset processing
+..
+  No index

-Single dataset processing
+Single Dataset Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A single data must be split into two halves to construct the images for analysis.
 If this split is random then multiple repeats can be performed to provide a mean resolution with a confidence interval.
 Additionally spurious correlations can be corrected using a Q correction factor (see :numref:`{number}: {name} <analysis_plugins:Spurious correlation (Q) correction>`).